Understanding the Query Intent Behind Searches

 Inventors: Yew Jin Lim, Joseph Linn, Yuling Liang, Carsten Steinebach, Wei Lwun Lu, Dong Hyun Kim, James Kun, Lauren Koepnick and Min Yang

-A computing system is described that determines, based on user-initiated actions performed by a group of computing devices, an intent of a search using a particular search query received from a computing device.
+A computing system is described that determines, based on user-initiated actions performed by a group of computing devices, and intent of a search using a particular search query received from a computing device.
 The computing system adjusts, based on the intent, at least a particular portion of search results obtained from the search using the search query by emphasizing information that satisfies the intent.
 The computing system sends, to the computing device, an indication of the adjusted search results.

-Contextual Information Examples
+Contextual History Examples

 The patent application tells us about some of the different types of contextual information that might be used to predict query intent, including a list of things they refer to as topics of interest that could be found by looking as such things as: